 |

-is a big impressive book with really nice drawings and also
+This is a big impressive book with really nice drawings and also

 some comparative animal anatomy as well, so you get both